the science of matter and energy and their interactions

 incantations were always unsuccessful, I attributed the failure rather to my own inexperience and mistake than to a want of skill or fidelity in my instructors.

-things that cannot be explained by physical laws
+not able to be explained by physical laws

 Unless I had been animated by an almost